Stakeholder Feedback

 • Review less frequently (so their feedback arrives in bigger batches)

-• Have less technical vocabulary (feedback may be vague)
+• Have less technical vocabulary (feedback may be vague or abstract)

-• Have final approval authority (their concerns are blockers)
+• Have final approval authority (their concerns are blockers, not suggestions)

-• Are time-constrained (won't dig through complex tools)
+• Are time-constrained (won't dig through complex tools or long email threads)

 Common stakeholder feedback patterns